g20271/inscmt/README.md

 # inscmt
-Insert comment tool for kosen 2IT experiment
+Insert comment tool for Kagawa Kosen 2IT experiment